realsaraf/portaldocs/portal-sdk/generated/portalfx-authentication.md

     }
 ```

-Sample code for exchanging toke:
+Sample code for exchanging token:

 Add an extra parameter to ajax calls (setAuthorizationHeader = { resourceName: "self" }